justinsbarrett/justinsbarrett/README.md

 # Howdy!

 I'm Justin Barrett.
-I've been messing with code in various forms since I was 11-ish.
-My dad bought us a Commodore VIC-20, and while I mostly typed in programs from magazines (yes, that was a thing!), I wrote a few of my own, including a simple assembly language program that animated a static Pac-Man-like character.
+I've been messing with code in various forms since the early 80s.
+My dad bought a Commodore VIC-20, and while I mostly typed in programs from magazines (yes, that was a thing!), I wrote a few of my own, including a simple assembly language program that animated a static Pac-Man-like character.